Damned from here to Eternity,

 The gentleman ranker is neither fish nor fowl.
 He will generally not fit in well with the enlisted troops, due to his refined tastes and aristocratic mannerisms, but officers will be uncomfortable with him, because he is out of place.
 They are half embarrassed for him and half afraid that whatever brought him to such a state might stain them.
 Further, he hasn't got the mannerisms of a trooper, and will respond to orders in a subtly different fashion, and they can never escape the idea that he's judging their performance.

 In order to fit this trope, a character must fulfill the following criteria:

 - Coming from a background (school, social status, etc.) where it is expected for him or her to become an officer.

-- Of low rank (E1-E4/5 in US terminology; Private-Sergeant in older terminology, or the naval equivalents).
+- Of low rank (E1-E4/5 in US terminology, which translates as Sergeant and below, or the naval equivalents).

 - Serving or having served there for an extended period (more than a year).

 - Sgt.
 Fury and his Howling Commandos: Pinky Pinkerton is from an upper-class military family.
 After getting kicked out of a military academy, he fell out of touch with his family, and when WWII began, he enlisted in the commandos as a private, hoping to avoid his high-achieving older brother.